 There are several field-specific performance measures illustrating Kojamo’s operations and result, which are particularly interesting for investors.
 On this page we explain some of the key terms and figures.

-Gross investments illustrate the total volume of investments, including investments in new development and for example converting properties for residential purposes, housing stock acquisitions, modernisation investments and capitalised borrowing costs.
-Investments in new development and housing stock acquisitions are one of three key figures we use in our 2019 earnings guidance.
+Gross investments illustrate the total volume of investments, including investments in new development, converting properties for residential purposes, housing stock acquisitions, modernisation investments and capitalised borrowing costs.

 Property maintenance and repair expenses

-Like for Like growth (LfL) represents the change of rental income for apartments owned for two consecutive years in the past 12 months compared to the previous 12-month period.
-LfL rental income growth is affected by changes in the financial occupancy rate, rent increases, the amount of rent of new tenancy agreements compared to those that have ended[MN1] , and the time between new and ended tenancies.
-LfL rental income growth is also affected by the changes in maintenance and repair expenses.
+Like-for-Like growth (LfL) illustrates the change in rental income for apartments owned for two consecutive years in the past 12 months compared to the previous 12-month period.
+LfL rental growth is influenced by changes in the financial occupancy rate, rent increases, the rents of new tenancy agreements compared to concluded agreements and the period of time between new and concluded tenancy agreements.
+LfL growth is also affected by changes in maintenance and repair expenses.